neul-labs/gity/docs/fsmonitor.md

 When files change rapidly (build systems, file generators):

 - Events are batched by the OS watcher backend
-- Gitz coalesces rapid changes to the same path
+- Gity coalesces rapid changes to the same path
 - The generation advances once per batch, not per event

 ### Symlinks